waltsupo/series/README.md

 Run `docker volume create --name=series_pgdata` to create persistent volume for database.
 This fixes a problem on windows machine that postgre container would not have proper permissions to access volume defined in docker-compose.yml.

+Until official API integrations are done, you'll need to move .mp4 files under env/media folder to be hosted by nginx.
+These can be accessed without authentication from `https://localhost/<media-path>`.
+For example, `test.mp4` directly under media-folder could be accessed from `https://localhost/test.mp4`.
+Media hosted this way will not have authentication check as this is only a temporal solution to have some media available on the app for development purposes.

 Move to `server`-folder and run `npm i`

 ## Running in development